-VTE risk varies by hormone therapy formulationSeptember 18th, 2012 in Diseases, Conditions, Syndromes /
+VTE risk varies by hormone therapy formulationSeptember 18, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—The risk of venous thromboembolism (VTE) in postmenopausal women differs considerably according to the formulation of hormone therapy (HT) used, with the highest VTE risk seen in users of oral estrogen-progestin HT containing medroxyprogesterone acetate, according to research published online Sept.
 10 in the Journal of Thrombosis and Haemostasis.